boson-php/docs/Writerside/topics/02.the-basics/events.md

 ## Event Listener

-The `Boson\Dispatcher\EventListenerInterface` provides a way to subscribe to and handle events in the Boson application.
+The `Boson\Contracts\EventListener\EventListenerInterface` provides a way to subscribe to and handle events in the Boson application.
 It allows you to register callbacks that will be executed when specific events occur.

 ### Listen Events